SirLemmings/Semaphore_Live_Client/README.txt

 If you do not already have anaconda installed, you can download miniconda here: https://docs.conda.io/en/latest/miniconda.html
 You can build the conda environment by running 'conda env create -f environment.yml' or by following the instructions in requirements.txt

-To run the sequencer, run sequencer/node.py
-To run the client, run sequencer/node.py
+To run the client, run node.py

 By default the sequencer will run on localhost on port 5000 To change the defaults, edit params.json